 That’s better England!
 We’ve beaten Switzerland 3-0, with 18-year-old Wayne Rooney becoming the youngest person to score for England.
 He scored twice, and did a handstand-somersault in celebration after his first goal, so it was lucky he didn’t injure himself!
 We have to play Croatia next on the 21st, and we only need a draw to go through.
 Any of the teams in Group B could go through though.
 If we win, we definitely go through.

 As for me, I’ve had a good week.
-On Tuesday, Wednesday and Thursday, I met up with two friends of mine from school.
+On Tuesday, Wednesday and Thursday, I met up with two friends of mine from school in Exeter.
 One of them is my mate who’s come down from Bournemouth, where he’s finished his first year at uni, while the other is a friend who lives locally, and we saw her flat.
 We met up for lunch on Tuesday, went ten-pin bowling on Wednesday, and played pitch and putt on Thursday, so it was good fun.
 We also met a couple of members of a bowling club for visually impaired people on Wednesday, and it sounds like they have a great time.
 They meet on Wednesdays, but when I get a job I doubt it would be possible for me to get along to that.
 Weekends wouldn’t be a problem, but they don’t meet then unfortunately.

 Tuesday June 22, 2004

 What more needs to be said?
 He’s only 18, yet he’s had some cracking goals in Euro 2004.
 That helped England beat Croatia 4-2 in last night’s match.
 That means that we go through to the quarter-finals, where we have to play Portugal (the hosts) on Thursday, so that should be interesting.
 Rooney’s a great player, and he’s taking it all in his stride.
 He can’t lose his temper really, he’s already got a yellow card from earlier in the tournament – one more booking and he’s out for the championship, and we need him.